Azure/Microsoft-TDSP/Docs/team-data-science-process-project-execution.md

 The number of algorithms, the number of folds for optimization, the hyper-parameters, and the number of hyper-parameter sets to sweep over can also be modified in the Yaml file to run the models quickly.
 For example, they can be run with a lower number of CV folds, a lower number of parameter sets.
 They can also be run more comprehensively with a higher number of CV folds or a larger number of parameter sets, if that is warranted.

-For more information, see [Modeling-Utility](https://dg-ads.visualstudio.com/DGADSCommon/DGADSCommon%20Team/_git/Utilities?path=%2FDataScienceUtilities%2FModeling%2FModeling-Utility.html&version=GBmaster&_a=contents).
+For more information, see [Automated Modeling and Reporting Utility in TDSP Data Science Utilities](https://github.com/Azure/Azure-TDSP-Utilities/tree/master/DataScienceUtilities/Modeling).

 ##  12. <a name='PowerBI-12'></a>Tracking progress of projects with Power BI dashboards